Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Stochastic thermodynamics of driven Brownian motion

-We will focus here on the harmonic potential with time-dependent stiffness, $\lambda(t)=\kappa(t)$.
-Considering $x_{c} = 0$, we have then the following time-dependent potential,
+Here, we focus on the harmonic potential with time-dependent stiffness, $\lambda(t)=\kappa(t)$.
+Considering $x_{c} = 0$, we have the following time-dependent potential:

-The values chosen for $\lambda_{i,f}$ are motivated by the experimental implementation.
-For very small values of $\lambda_{i,f}$, it might be difficult to guarantee that the particle will not wander off the detection region.
-Also, $\lambda_{i,f}$ can not be too large since the variation of particle's position might be difficult to detect.
+The values chosen for $\lambda_{i,f}$, corresponding to the initial and final values, are motivated by the experimental implementation in optical tweezers.
+For values too small, the particle may escape the detection region during the experiment, while for values too large, the variation of the particle's position may become difficult to detect.

 Considering the time-independent version of potential (\ref{eq:timeharmpoten}), the Fokker-Planck equation (\ref{eq: Fokker-Planck}) can be solved to determine the dependence of the probability distribution with time \cite{riskenFPE,reichl1999modern}.
 For a given initial distribution, the solution has a characteristic time scale that roughly measures the relaxation time $\tau_{R}$ to the thermal distribution in the trap.
-A careful analysis shows that the relaxation time is equal to $\gamma/(2\kappa)$ (see Sec.~\ref{sec:optslow} for the details) and using the parameters of the Table \ref{table_parameters}, we find that it is equal to $\unit{9.42}{\milli \second}$.
+A careful analysis shows that the relaxation time is $\tau_{R}=\gamma/(2\kappa)$ (see Sec.~\ref{sec:optslow} for the details) and using the values in Table \ref{table_parameters}, we find that it is equal to $\unit{9.4}{\milli \second}$.
 This natural time scale allows the classification of the protocols into slow or fast.
-Given a final trap stiffness, protocols with $\tau \ll \tau_R$ drive the system to regions far from equilibrium and are considered fast, while for protocols with $\tau \gg \tau_R$ the system remains close to equilibrium through the process and are considered slow.
+Given a final trap stiffness, protocols with $\tau \ll \tau_R$ drive the system to regions far from equilibrium and are considered fast, while protocols with $\tau \gg \tau_R$ the system remains close to equilibrium throughout the process and are considered slow.